-In the summer of 2014, Liz interned with West Virginia Public Broadcasting in Charleston.
-She was later hired as a freelance reporter for WVPB in July of that year, and then hired fulltime in December 2014 as the Eastern Panhandle Reporter/Producer.
+Liz began her work with West Virginia Public Broadcasting as an intern in the main office in Charleston in the summer of 2014.
+She was later hired as a freelance reporter in July of that year, and then hired fulltime in Dec.
+2014 as the Eastern Panhandle reporter.
+In Aug.
+2020, Liz took over education coverage for the WVPB newsroom.
 She is based in Shepherdstown on Shepherd University's campus.

 You can hear stories by Liz on West Virginia Morning and Inside Appalachia.
 You'll also hear her during morning and afternoon local newscasts.
-Liz covered the West Virginia House of Delegates for three seasons (2015-2017) of WVPB's nightly television program, The Legislature Today.
-In 2018, Liz contributed to the show by producing stories on various issues from the Capitol, pulling video and sound clips from the House and Senate floor sessions, and posting the show's podcast and web post.
+Liz covered the West Virginia House of Delegates for three seasons of WVPB's television program, The Legislature Today.
+Today, Liz is a production assistant on the show.

 Liz has won awards in various categories of the Virginias Associated Press Broadcasters Association.
 In 2016, she won a regional Edward R. Murrow Award for Use of Sound for her story "A Civil War Christmas."
 In 2018, Liz was a recipient of Shepherd University's Finest Under 40 Alumni award.